burnsrs/ryan.burns5.net/about/index.md

----
 layout: default
-title: About Ryan Burns
+title: About
----

-# Hi.
-I'm Ryan.
+#WELCOME

-Hi, my name is Ryan Burns and I use this site to list cool things that happen either to me or around the world.
+Hi, my name is Ryan  and I use this site to list cool things that happen either to me or around the world.

 Thing that i enjoy doing are...
 Reading,writing a story,playing games with friends, playing games  with self and more.